aws-samples/amazon-ecs-fargate-consul-connect-example/cdk/README.md

 ###  Consul Server setup

 Create file `lib/consul-server.ts` with the following content.
 We are using the default Consul data center value = dc1.
-Change the line `this.datacenter = 'dc1'` accordingly if you are using different Consul data center.
+Change the variable `serverDataCenter` accordingly if you are using different Consul data center.

 ```ts
 import * as fs from 'fs';